canneltigrou/LedScreenProjectSEVRI/README.md

 # LedScreenProjectSEVRI
 *a project with SEVRI, to diplay smileys on a LED display.*
 **PLEASE, BE AWARE THAT THIS REPO IS IN PROGRESS.
 It doesn't work yet.
 Thanks**

-The project was in majority made withe an huhe help of Michael VO, for SEVRI.
+The project was in majority made withe an huge help of Michael VO, for SEVRI.
 We use a Raspberry Pie, with AdaFruit to link the raspberry to a LED Display.

 ## The purpose
 The raspberry is link to an automaton that gives in real time how is the production (bad, middle, good).
 In the LED display, a corresponding smiley is displayed.
 There are 8 smileys displayed, corresponding to the 8 past informations.
 There is also a displayed number corresponding to the speed (communicated by the automaton too).